NicholasFarrow/nicholasfarrow.github.io/_posts/2019-12-19-X1-Extreme-Post-Arch-Linux-Installation-Configuration.md

 toc: true
 toc_label: Lenovo X1 Extreme Arch Settings
 ---
-I recently installed Arch on my new Lenovo X1 Extreme laptop.
+I recently installed Arch on my new X1 Extreme Gen 2 laptop.
 Here I document some of the intricacies of the installation.
 I will continue to update this as I progress with installing more features.

 If you see anything wrong, please please tell me!